Finding the Right Management Consultant is difficult

 Big Consulting Firms Look Good From Far - But Unless You Are Their Top Priority They Prove To Be Far From Good

-Yet Rob was disappointed to see that a lot of time had passed, and the report only captured the ideal state, i.e. what the company should look like.
+Yet Rob was disappointed to see that, despite spending top dollar and a lot of time, and the report only captured an ideal state, i.e. what the company should look like.
 Something was missing.

 The senior partners had barely invested any emotion or time in creating the strategy.
 Because of this lack of emotional engagement, they were not interested in implementing their own recommendations beyond mere physical presence.

 As a result, there was no clear understanding of how the company could get from where it was to this ideal state.
 The consulting company offered to prepare the transition plan and implementation but at a massive cost.

 Nonetheless, it was clear that they could not implement the program and didn't even expect to do so.
 Knowing this fully well in advance, they had weaved it into the plan, which looked good to the board and could pass muster in a board room, but would be very difficult to implement in reality.

 It seemed like a map of the terrain had been handed to Rob's company, but they were being asked to climb the mountain without any guide.